esther-poniatowski/keystone/README.md

 cd <repository-name>
 ```

-2. Edit the commit template (`.git-message`) to specify the author name.
+2. Edit the commit template (`.gitmessage`) to specify the author name.

 3. Configure `git` to use this file as a commite template:
 ```
-git config commit.template .git-message
+git config commit.template .gitmessage
 ```

 4. Verify the configuration: